JamesSkemp/words/content/post/backing-up-my-itunes-library-how-i-do-it.md

 +++
-title = "Backing up my iTunes library - how I do it" summary = "Information on how I back up my iTunes library, in case of future computer failure." draft = false comments = true date = "2008-10-14T20:50:00-05:00"
+title = "Backing up my iTunes library - how I do it" description = "Information on how I back up my iTunes library, in case of future computer failure." draft = false comments = true date = "2008-10-14T20:50:00-05:00"